DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 ## General questions

 * One to one translation or defining the content with the medium in mind?
+Medium specificty of the work
 * Modularized / database publishing
 * The importance of metadata - to be applied from the start of the production process
 * The question of file size: image and multimedia use looks easy, but means a too heavy file in most cases.